irisnet/irisnet/WHITEPAPER.md

-* `ServicePricing (string)`: A structured definition of the service pricing model on a per method basis, including cost per call, volume discount, promotional terms etc.; service fee is by default listed in iGas but could also be quoted in other whitelisted fee tokens.
+* `ServicePricing (string)`: A structured definition of the service pricing model on a per method basis, including cost per call, volume discount, promotional terms etc.; service fee is by default listed in IRIS token but could also be quoted in other whitelisted fee tokens.

 * `ServiceLevel (string)`: A structured definition of service level the